Matviy-commands/EduBot/SETUP-linux.md

 The webpage where you set up your OpenAI key is at https://platform.openai.com/api-keys - press the green 'Create new secret key' button and press 'Create secret key'.
 Keep a record of the API key somewhere private; you won't be able to retrieve it from the OpenAI screens in the future.
 It should start `sk-proj-`.

-In week 2 we will also set up keys for Anthropic and Google, which you can do here when we get there.
-- Claude API at https://console.anthropic.com/ from Anthropic
-- Gemini API at https://ai.google.dev/gemini-api from Google

-Later in the course you'll be using the fabulous HuggingFace platform; an account is available for free at https://huggingface.co - you can create an API token from the Avatar menu >> Settings >> Access Tokens.

-And in Week 6/7 you'll be using the terrific Weights & Biases at https://wandb.ai to watch over your training batches.
-Accounts are also free, and you can set up a token in a similar way.

 ### PART 4 - .env file

 When you have these keys, please create a new file called `.env` in your project root directory.
 The filename needs to be exactly the four characters ".env" rather than "my-keys.env" or ".env.txt".
 Here's how to do it:

 1. Open Terminal (Applications > Utilities > Terminal)

-2. Navigate to the "project root directory" using `cd ~/Documents/Projects/llm_engineering` (replace this path with the actual path to the llm_engineering directory, your locally cloned version of the repo).
+2. Navigate to the "project root directory" using `cd ~/Documents/Projects/EduBot` (replace this path with the actual path to the EduBot directory, your locally cloned version of the repo).

 3. Create the .env file with